U.S. Route 74: Western North Carolina

-Future interstate corridor (Columbus to Kings Mountain, North Carolina)
+Future Interstate corridor (Columbus to Kings Mountain, North Carolina)

-On April 10, 2023, a bill was introduced to further upgrade the entire stretch of US 74 from I-26 in Columbus, and I-85 in Kings Mountain to interstate highway standards.
+On April 10, 2023, United States House Representative Chuck Edwards (NC-11) introduced a bill (H.R.2552) to the House Committee on Transportation and Infrastructure, co-sponsored by Representative Patrick McHenry (NC-10).
+The bill would have designated the entire stretch of US 74 from I-26 in Columbus, to I-85 in Kings Mountain as a future Interstate Highway by amending the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA) to include it as a High Priority Corridor.
+The bill eventually stalled in committee, leading to Representative Tim Moore (NC-14) introducing a new bill (H.R.1333) to the committee on February 13, 2025.
+However, in May 2026, the bill was folded into the BUILD America 250 Act (H.R.8870), which would go on to be approved by the committee 62-2 in a vote held on May 22, 2026.

 Most of the corridor is already a freeway with the exception of sections in Mooresboro and Shelby in Cleveland County.
-Currently, a 18.5 mi controlled-access highway is being constructed under the designation of US 74 Bypass to bypass Shelby to the north.
+Currently, an 18.5 mi controlled-access highway is being constructed under the designation of US 74 Bypass to bypass Shelby to the north.
 When completed, it will improve vehicle capacity along the US 74 corridor, reduce future traffic congestion, increase safety and improve roadway continuity between I-26 and I-85.
 Being built in six sections, the cost is estimated at $295.9 million and has been fully funded.
 Construction first began on Section AA in July 2013 and was completed in September 2016.
 The next two sections (AB and B) started in July 2014 and were both completed in April 2018.
 An additional paving project for Section AB (listed as Section F) was completed in 2020 as well.
 Construction on Section C began in 2017 and was completed by June 2024.
 The final design as well as right-of-way purchase for sections D and E are underway and construction of these final sections began by the end of 2023 and will be completed by 2029.